How To Talk To Your Dog

 A voice teacher would say the sound needs to come from your chest, not your throat (which has a piercing, higher pitch).
 Women with high-pitched voices can practice sending the voice up from the chest instead of speaking from the upper-throat or nasal area.
-It may sound affected to you at first, but try it at home and get comfortable with a softer pitch.
+It may sound artificial to you at first, but try it at home and get comfortable with a softer pitch.
 Your voice will sound more pleasant.

 If the dog ignores your command to come, remain unemotional about it and say “Noooo” in a low, growly voice.
 Then say “Come” again in a nice, cheery tone.
 See what difference the pitch of your voice can make to the dog—and remember this for everyday practice.